jonnor/embeddedml/emlearn/platforms.md

 Disadvantages

 - APIs are not that well designed
+- Lots of beginners that may need a lot of hand-holding

 Improvements

 - TODO: Publish an Arduino package, that can be installed.
 Avoids having to manually copy emlearn files into Arduino "libraries"
+- TODO: Automate creation of Arduino package as part of CI/CD

 ## PlatformIO Core